 The notes provide further explanation of figures contained in the core and supplementary accounting statements.
-The notes to the accounts include the Expenditure Funding Analysis, which precedes the core financial statements on page 37 of this document to help the flow of information.
+The notes to the accounts include the Expenditure Funding Analysis, which precedes the core financial statements of this document to help the flow of information.